iobroker-community-adapters/ioBroker.shelly/README.md

 ## Changelog

 ### 3.2.9 (04.06.2020)
 * (Stübi) - Use only version with Shelly firmware greater equal v1.7.0 .
-Shelly firmware less v1.7.0 will not be supported by this Shelly adapter version
+Shelly firmware less v1.7.0 will not be supported by this Shelly adapter version anymore
 * (Stübi) - Add state vibration and tilt to Shelly DW
 * (Stübi) - Add polltime to index_m.html
 * (Stübi) - Fix RGBW2 with FW 1.7 - Issue #161